Four Quotes That Inspire Me

 The second instance in which God redeemed me from depressing moods was in 2010.
 As I wrote a couple of days ago in this blog, I used to feel deadly dull and guilty in the years 2009 and 2010 after I dropped out of JKUAT.
 One day in 2010 while ransacking my father's collection of books, I inadvertently found John Mason's Conquering an Enemy Called Average.
 And wow!
 What an inspiring read it turned out to be!
 The book rejuvenated my spirits and made me fully alive again.
 That was God trying to redeem me.

-By the way, a few months later after reading the inspiring book, I placed it on a matatu dashboard and forgot to pick it when I alighted.
+By the way, a few months later after reading that inspiring book, I placed it on a matatu dashboard and forgot to pick it when I alighted.
 Such a great loss, isn't it?
 In recent months, I have developed a burning desire to re-read that book, so I have purposed to purchase it next time I travel to Nairobi.

 The last instance I will tell you about on how God redeemed me from depressing moods concerns my weight.
 As I have written before, I gained a lot of weight in the years 2009 and 2010.
 People who had known me for several years commented on how plump I had grown which didn't impress me at all because I had always wanted to be lean and athletic.
 Like my brother Paddy remarked to me sometime in 2009 that my cheeks were puffy.
 He uttered that remark in a tone that suggested he was displeased with my excess weight.
 And then a high school-mate of mine called Festus Munene was taken aback to see how big I had become after we met on a street in Nairobi some time in 2010.
-Festus said this of my weight, "This is not sickness; this is over-eating!"
+Festus said this of my weight in Swahili, "This is not sickness; this is over-eating!"

 To bring my weight down, I tried fasting which I didn't enjoy.
 It didn't work.
 Then a few months after I matriculated at the University of Nairobi in September 2010, I lost weight and regained my youthful swagger.
 I attribute that weight loss to the lots of walking I did while commuting to the university.
 And when I think about it now, I believe that was God's way of redeeming me from the depressing state that was being fat.